11adyy/11adyy/README.md

 and infra systems / services like: Redis, RabbitMQ/Kafka, Celery, AWS.
 I build them using Docker, K8s, Postman, Observability...

-I've built over 120 public repos, but privately... it's probably more than 200 at this point.
+I've built over 110 repos, but privately... it's probably more than 200 at this point.

 Fun Facts: